asadalpha/asadalpha/README.md

 </div>

-### <div align="center">I'm Asad a fellow newbie Developer</div>
+### <div align="center">Hey Eveyone</div>

-- 🌱 I’m currently learning Data Sciecnce and Backend Development

-- ⚡ Fun fact: I Like anime a lot
+- My name is Asad and I am an App and Web Developer,
+- I love to work on new projects, code minimal UI and try new Tech,

+- Anime is Love , Football is Life and Development is Everything :)

 <br/>